-Trace logs (LOG_5) is disabled by default.
-Enabling it will trace all SIP messages sent and received by the SIP Proxy.
-Trace is not recommended for deployment environment as trace will flood the trace files quickly and decreases system performance.
+Trace logs (LOG_5) are disabled by default.
+Enabling them traces all SIP messages that are sent and received by the SIP Proxy.
+Trace is not recommended for a deployment environment, because the flood of trace files can quickly degrade system performance.